ijh165/ene/README.md

 # ene
-A console program that provides psychological comfort to the user (pretty much like ELIZA).
+AI program that provides psychological comfort to the user (pretty much like ELIZA).
 Still in development.

 PS: the name "ene" comes from an anime character...